Endgame (2007 film)

-Endgame: Blueprint for Global Enslavement is a 2007 American conspiracy theory documentary film written and directed by Alex Jones.
+Endgame: Blueprint for Global Enslavement is a 2007 documentary film directed by Alex Jones.
+The film explores various conspiracy theories, focusing on the idea that a secretive elite group is working towards establishing a New World Order to achieve global control and enslavement.
+It discusses topics such as eugenics, population control, and the loss of national sovereignty, and it presents historical and contemporary events as evidence supporting these theories.
+The film combines interviews, archival footage, and Jones' commentary to argue that global institutions and powerful individuals are manipulating political and economic systems for their benefit at the expense of individual freedoms and national independence.

 Content

 In the film, Alex Jones presents his claim of a eugenics-obsessed group leading the world, whose mission is the elimination of most of the Earth's population and the enslavement of the remainder.
 He claims that an international network has been "steering planetary affairs for hundreds of years." and that fundamental theories of eugenics are used by governments as a form of control.

-The film features the Georgia Guidestones, a 19-foot high megalithic granite monument installed in Elberton in 1982 that drew 20,000 annual visitors.
-The stones were damaged by bombing on July 7, 2022, leading to their dismantlement.
-Jones admitted to enjoying the destruction, "at an animal level", though he added he would also would have liked them to remain as an "evil edifice" exposing supposed depopulation plans.